 Appearance: Approximately 18-20" long with light spots along their dark body and green or olive-green sides.
 They have a single dorsal fin and scales on their cheeks and upper half of their gill covers.

-Are they carniverous?
+Are they carnivorous?
 You bet!
 The northern pike is a top predator and will spring at prey from a cocked "s" position, going for anything from other fish to small mammals and birds.
 If either food or space starts to run low, these fish will even resort to hunting their own.

 Just how fast are they?
 These fish can reach speeds of 8-10 mph!

 Why are they important?
-They help control the marine populations of any body of water they're located in, and can be devastating to non-native areas they're introduced to.
+They help control the populations of any body of water they're located in, and can be devastating to non-native areas they're introduced to.
 They also serve as a food source for humans - since these aquatic predators will strike at pretty much anything that moves, they're a favorite among many anglers.

 Common name: Brook Stickleback